8.1.1 DISCIPLINE AND PROCEDURES

 • Be vigilant at all times.
 Do not be distracted by texting, talking on the phone/or by lengthy conversations with students or adults.

-• If a behavior is serious, unsafe or repeated write the Incident Report and send the student to the Assistant Principal with the written report.
+• If a behavior is serious, unsafe or repeated write an Incident Report and send the student to the Assistant Principal with the written report.

 • Send students who have minor injuries to the health office.